Julian22222/PRACTICE/Next_and_NestJS/1README_NEXT.md

 NEXT_PUBLIC_ is a special prefix for environment variables in Next.js that makes those variables available in both the server and client-side code.

 Why use NEXT_PUBLIC_?

+This can be used in:

+✅ Server Components
+✅ Client Components
+✅ Server-side code
+✅ Browser/client bundle

+Next.js replaces NEXT_PUBLIC_* variables with their values during the build, so do not put secrets in them.

 By default, environment variables in Next.js are only available server-side.
 If you want to expose an environment variable to your browser (client-side) code, you need to prefix it with NEXT_PUBLIC_.